jvhuang1786/CapStoneSpringBoard/Final Report/nba_salary_final_report.md

 ## [1] 12933.74
 ```

-For the second box-cox transformation model the adjusted R-squared was 0.5496 which was an improvement over the original model.
+For the box-cox transformation model the adjusted R-squared was 0.5496 which was an improvement over the original model.
 The RMSE also decreased from the original model.
 From 2990696 to 12933.74.
 The residuals became constant indicating that the model no longer suffers from heteroscedasticity.

 ![](nba_salary_final_report_files/figure-html/unnamed-chunk-44-1.png)<!-- -->![](nba_salary_final_report_files/figure-html/unnamed-chunk-44-2.png)<!-- -->![](nba_salary_final_report_files/figure-html/unnamed-chunk-44-3.png)<!-- -->![](nba_salary_final_report_files/figure-html/unnamed-chunk-44-4.png)<!-- -->

 Transforming it again shows that we get rid of the heteroscedasticity.
-Then I double checked to see if the errors were normally distributed.
+If we look at the first plot.
+As X increases the errors don't increase but stay relatively constant.
+Then I double checked to see if the errors were normally distributed again.

 ![](nba_salary_final_report_files/figure-html/unnamed-chunk-45-1.png)<!-- -->